ellzmarie/Pendulum/readme.md

 # Pendulum ToDo List App

 I decided to create a todo list app because I love using them!
-I've used plenty of different project management softwares like Asana, Notion, Click-up, Milanote, the notes app on my iphone and Jira.
-Since I enjoy using them, I thought it was be interesting to actually try to make my own.
-There are a ton of things that could be improved on my app but I have a greater appreciation for them now that I've tried to make my own and the simplest things took me forever to do.
+I've used plenty of different project management softwares like Asana, Notion, Click-up, Milanote, the notes app on my iphone and Jira — softwares like these help me accomplish a lot of tasks, big and small .
+Since I enjoy using them, I thought it would be interesting to actually try to make my own.

+Since creating this app, I can definitely say that I have a greater appreciation for these project management/todo list tools now that I've tried to make my own.
+I underestimated the amount of time it would take and had a ton of ideas and features I wanted to add.
+But the simplest things took me forever to do.
 All in all, it was a fun rollercoaster.

 ---